binary-tools

 </script>

-If you are targeting only modern browsers you may use the ./index.js file in the root folder instead of ./dist/binary-tools.js.
+If you are targeting only modern environments you may use the ./index.js file in the root folder instead of ./dist/binary-tools.js.
 The ./index.js file have ES6-style exports.

 Browser compatibility